jdevfullstack-tutorials/imac-review/README.md

 As you can see here, everything is fine, things are proportional.
-In Windows 10, even in Chrome the scaling is not that good even just for 27" external monitor.
+In Windows 10, even in Chrome the scaling is not that good even just for a 27" external monitor.

 I feel like this is a very big mobile phone